-- Manufacturing or supply of any product according to the requirement or specification of the customer by using the material purchased form the customer.
+- Manufacturing or supply of any product according to the requirement or specification of the customer by using the material purchased from the customer.
 It will not apply if material is purchased from other than customer it will be case of sale.

 Please note that above list is in addition to the normal meaning given by the section 194C to the word ‘Contract’.

 When any person responsible for paying any sum to a resident contractor for carrying out any work in connection with a contract, including sub contract, shall deduct tax at source under this section.

 The tax deduction at source under this section shall be made either at the time of payment or credit whichever is earlier.

 In the books of the person liable to pay income, the amount credited can be by any name like “suspense account” and will attract section 194C

 Who needs to deduct TDS On Contract.

 For the purpose of this section, the payer may be;

 - Central gov. or any state gov.